-As of August 21, 2020, all ORR digital fingerprinting sites are operational.
+As of November 9, 2020, all ORR digital fingerprinting sites are operational.

 Fingerprinting services are among the initial criteria initiated in the family reunification process.
 In cases where fingerprinting is not immediately available but other reunification requirements are still pending, case managers continue to search for alternative locations within a reasonable distance and continue to communicate with the persons regarding their options.
 Where no reasonable alternative fingerprinting options are available and fingerprinting is the only requirement delaying release, ORR determines whether provisional release is appropriate.
+As of November 12, 2020, there were no minors in ORR care whose release was delayed because COVID-19 closures made fingerprinting services unavailable to sponsors.